lexey111/lx-starter/README.md

 3. `npm run dry` to clean up all the example-related pages and code.
 4. Use it.

-I'd recommend to install it using the first way, then run devserver and read through the documentation and examples.
+I'd recommend installing it using the first way, then run devserver and read through the documentation and examples.

-&copy; 2020 Oleksii Koshkin aka Lexey111
+&copy; 2020-21 Oleksii Koshkin aka Lexey111